buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.1.2=
+ * Update to include select2 full version.
+ * pass more data with the age display filter.

 = 1.1.1 =
  * Fix the signup token validation.
  * New: Include German translations by Thorsten Wollenhöfer